tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 ## The Research Project Cycle

 This mini-module is structured based the 5 stages of the research project cycle.
-Each stage has a series of guiding questions regarding research data management.
+Each stage has a series of guiding questions or considerations for research data management.
 In the planning phase of a project researchers ask themselves these guiding questions to anticipate and plan what they will do with the research data before, during, and after their project.
-The 5 stages of the research project cycle and an overview of the key questions for each stage are shown in the table below:
+The 5 stages of the research project cycle and an overview of the key considerations to plan for RDM are shown in the table below:

 [NEED TO ASK FOR HELP RESIZING THE IMAGES IN THIS TABLE]
 <table style="border-collapse: collapse; width: 100%;">
   <tr style="background-color: #f2f2f2;">
     <th style="border: 1px solid black;">Stage of Research Project Cycle</th>
-    <th style="border: 1px solid black;">Guiding Questions for Planning RDM</th>
+    <th style="border: 1px solid black;">For RDM, need to consider:</th>
   </tr>

   <tr style="background-color: #f9f9f9;">
     <td style="border: 1px solid black;">
      <img src="graphics/stage_1_numbered.jpg" alt="Stage 1 of the Research Project Cycle" style="width: 300px; height: auto;"/></td>
     <td style="border: 1px solid black;">
-Which research objects and research data will you be working with?
+Identify in advance the research objects and research data will you be working with.
-Will the data require ethical or legal approvals?
+Determine whether the data require ethical or legal approvals.
      <br>
     </td>
   </tr>